taqm/firebase-setup-web/README.md

 ## Important
 In order to use this module,
-you need to be able to execute "firebase setup:web" in the target project.
+you need to be able to execute "`firebase setup:web`" in the target project.

 ## Installation
 ```bash